doctorfree/DriveCommandLine/README.md

 tar xzf /path/to/downloaded/DriveCommandLine_2.1.1-1-dist.tar.gz
 ```

+## Initial Setup

+After installing DriveCommandLine it is necessary to perform a couple
+of one-time initialization setup tasks.
+The `gdrive` app must be given
+access rights to Google Drive and the DriveCommandLine utilities need
+to know where the local Google Drive storage folders reside.

 ### Authentication and access

 The first time gdrive is launched (i.e. run `gdrive about` in your